 Although this filing impacts the manner in which transmission service is provided to retail customers, the Az ISA is not submitting an open access transmission tariff ("OATT"), nor is it required to do so, because the open access requirements apply only to those utilities that own, maintain or control transmission facilities.
 See Order No. 888, FERC Stats. and Regs. & 31,036 at 31,635 (1996); Order No. 888-A, FERC Stats. and Regs. & 31,048 at 30,176 (1997).
 It is clear that the Az ISA will not take any ownership interest in the transmission facilities, nor maintain them; the existing TPs will continue to do so.

 Nor will the Az ISA exercise control over the transmission facilities; it will not provide transmission service, nor any of the ancillary services that support the transmission system.
+The Az

-The Az ISA's role is merely to ensure compliance with the Protocols Manual.
-It is the Transmission Providers, including Arizona Public Service Company, the Arizona Electric Power Cooperative, Citizens Utilities ("Citizens"), and Tucson Electric Power Company, APS, AEPCO, Citizens and TEP, -who will continue to provide transmission and related services pursuant to the terms of their OATTs and other tariffs.
-In this way, the TPs will function much like agents for the Az ISA, both operateing according to the terms of the Protocols Manual and also, while also ensureing SC compliance with the applicable provisions of the Protocols Manual.
-The SCs will make arrangements, pursuant to the terms of the TP's OATTs and tariffs, on behalf of the retail load that they are serving.5 Likewise, the requirements in Order No. 889 do not apply to the Az ISA.
+ISA's role is merely to ensure compliance with the Protocols Manual.
+It is the Transmission Providers, APS, AEPCO, Citizens and TEP, who will continue to provide transmission and related services pursuant to the terms of their OATTs and other tariffs.
+In this way, the TPs will both operate according to the terms of the Protocols Manual and also ensure SC compliance with the applicable provisions of the Protocols Manual.
+The SCs will make arrangements, pursuant to the terms of the TP's OATTs and tariffs, on behalf of the retail load that they are serving.

+Likewise, the requirements in Order No. 889 do not apply to the Az ISA.
 To mitigate the possibility of a utility favoring itself over other market participants, Order No. 889 requires utilities to: (1) establish standards of conduct to ensure that employees engaged in transmission operations and employees engaged in sales of energy function independently; and (2) operate an OASIS.
 See Order No. 889, FERC Stats. and Regs. ¶ 31,035 (1996).
 The Az ISA does not participate in the energy markets.
-During Phase I, the Az ISA anticipates a staff of only employees.
-Upon completion of Phase II, the staff is expected to number only .
 Neither Phase I, nor Phase II, contemplate any Az ISA involvement in power sales.
 The Az ISA is an independent entity, with no interest in the success or failure of any particular participant in the sales or transmission markets.
 Hence, there is no advantage to be gained that the procedures in Order No. 889 would alleviate.
 The concerns underlying the need for standards of conduct do not exist.
 Nor does the Az ISA need its own OASIS, although the Protocols Manual calls for the eventual implementation of a statewide OASIS.
-See Smith Affidavit at .
-In the meantime, the transmission providers will continue to use their own OASIS sites, which already comply with Order No. 889.
+See Smith Affidavit at 8-10.
+In the meantime, the TPs will continue to use their own OASIS sites, which already comply with Order No. 889.
 Alternatively, should FERC determine that the Az ISA is subject to these requirements, the Az ISA respectfully requests waiver of such requirements in this instance.

 The Protocols Manual Is Consistent With the Requirements In Order No. 888.